KNX-FM: HD2 history

 On January 8, 2018, Entercom entered a deal to bring the New York City-based dance/EDM webcast Pulse 87 to the Los Angeles airwaves as a HD2 subchannel of KNX-FM, billing it as "Pulse 97.1 HD2".
 The subchannel replaced the simulcast of KNX, which moved over to the HD2 subchannel of KCBS-FM.

-On August 31, 2018, KNX-HD2 dropped Pulse 87 to make room for the newly launched "Out Now Radio", an talk/EDM format targeted to the LGBTQ community.
+On August 31, 2018, KNX-HD2 dropped Pulse 87 to make room for the newly launched "Out Now Radio", a talk/EDM format targeted to the LGBTQ community.
 Many of the hosts on Out Now Radio were based at Entercom's Los Angeles studios.
 On November 1, 2018, Out Now Radio rebranded as "Channel Q".

-HD3 history

-On March 14, 2019, KNX-FM launched an HD3 subchannel with a nonstop dance/EDM mixshow format, billed as "Fire Lane".
-The music and presentation is similar to Pulse 87's format.
-Entercom expanded the brand to its Radio.com platform on August 5, 2019.